dgroomes/graphql-java-playground/sdl/README.md

 # sdl

-A simple Java program that uses GraphQL to echo a message back to the user.
-The schema is defined in an SDL file.
+A GraphQL Java program where the schema is defined in a Schema Definition Language (SDL) file.

 ## Description

+**NOTE**: This was developed on macOS and for my own personal use.

 This is an "echo" program that echoes a message back to you, but with some flair!
 Read the source code to learn more.